Litmus Paper Test Virtual Lab

 Who Uses This Simulator?

-This litmus paper test virtual lab is designed for TVET and secondary-school chemistry students, science teachers preparing demonstrations, and anyone curious about acid-base chemistry.
+This litmus paper test virtual lab is designed for engineering education and secondary-school chemistry students, science teachers preparing demonstrations, and anyone curious about acid-base chemistry.
 It provides a safe, interactive way to explore pH concepts without the need for physical chemicals or lab equipment.
 The animated colour transitions make abstract chemistry concepts tangible and memorable.

 Explore Related Simulators